Short traps on rigged stocks

 1.(Type 1) Big short trap

-Stages of manipulation confirmation on microfloat stock for type 1 trap explained bellow (manipulation with aim to create short squeeze).
-Term microfloat in article mainly applies to stocks with float under 5 million shares.
+Stages of manipulation confirmation on microfloat stock for type 1 trap explained below (manipulation with an aim to create short squeeze).
+The term "microfloat" in the article mainly applies to stocks with a float under 5 million shares.
+While the Type 1 trap is present on tickers with thicker floats as well such as 20 million shares, the behavior below is specific to smaller floats only, where it will be easier for the rigger to absorb and distribute liquidity quickly.

--300k volume per M1 candle, consistently printing such candles
+-300k volume per 1 minute candle, consistently printing such candles

 -unusual spikes out of nowhere, confirming single player handling the asset